Ponsriram/rpi-simple-debugger/docs/GUIDE.md

 ```

 **Notes:**

-- The `gpio` object only contains pins that have changed state at least once
+- The `gpio` object contains all monitored GPIO pins with their current state
 - All values represent the most recent reading from each monitor
 - `null` values indicate data is unavailable